Skip to main content Skip to footer

 Outcome focusQuota achievement and activity metricsProcess optimization, market share growth, and competitive advantage

-Basic plans work for simple, transactional sales with short cycles and predictable patterns.
+Keep in mind that basic plans work for simple, transactional sales with short cycles and predictable patterns.
 They track activities like calls made and meetings held but miss the strategic context for real growth.

 Strategic plans answer fundamental questions about market positioning, resource allocation, and organizational design.
 They shift sales from reactive order-taking to proactive revenue generation.